Alonely0/alonely0.github.io/content/blog/unions.md

                         Rc<Formula>.            otherwise.
 ```

 That is a whole wasted word when the value is not a `Long`, we can do better than that!
 However, we will have to rely on a giant hack: our `Long` does not use its entire bit pattern.
-Otherwise, if it being just two words long was really necessary, or there was a very big variant in contrast to very small ones, the best approach would be to box said variant, which is still way more performant than `dyn` (so, as you can see, avoid it if you can).
+Otherwise, if it being just two words long was really necessary, or there was a very big variant in contrast to very small ones, the best approach would be to box said variant, which is still way more performant than `Box<dyn ...>` (so, as you can see, avoid it if you can).

 ## The decimal number type, ft tagged pointers.
 That is the correct name for our `Long`, `Decimal`.
 It is a number like a floating-point one, but much more precise and suitable for financial computations.
 Its layout is as follows: